 Being a small town, Reserve - Luna does not have a public transit system used by locals to get to and from work.

-The education level of Reserve - Luna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.04% of adults 25 and older in Reserve - Luna have a college degree.
+In terms of college education, Reserve - Luna is nearly on par with the US average for all cities of 21.84%: 18.04% of adults 25 and older in Reserve - Luna have a bachelor's degree or advanced degree.

 The per capita income in Reserve - Luna in 2022 was $25,046, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $100,184 for a family of four.
 However, Reserve - Luna contains both very wealthy and poor people as well.
 Reserve - Luna also has one of the higher rates of people living in poverty in the nation, with 30.78% of its population below the federal poverty line.